BRUTALISM/Brutalist/README.md

 2. I don't care about font hinting.
 Modern monitors are high-DPI.
 3. I don't care about `O0`, `lI1|`, or any of that crap.
 It's fine.
 See point #1.

 If any of this bothers you, try [Hack](https://github.com/source-foundry/Hack).
 It's awesome.
+I made [my mod](https://github.com/BRUTALISM/Hack) available as well.

 ### Why not Hack?